Webflow vs Hubspot cms: 2026 comparison

 - No-code tools (Zapier, Make, n8n…)

-- Connection to HubSpot CRM possible via apps/Zapier/scripts
+- Connection to HubSpot CRM is possible via apps / Zapier / scripts

 HubSpot CMS:

-- Native integration with HubSpot CRM, Marketing Hub, Marketing Hub, Sales Hub, Service Hub
+- Native integration with HubSpot CRM, Marketing Hub, Sales Hub, Service Hub

-- Very robust API for synchronizing customer data, forms, events
+- Very robust API for syncing customer data, forms, events

 - Ideal if your marketing/sales stack already revolves around HubSpot